ramysoeg/my-coder/README.md

 # MyCoder - Modern Code Editor with AI Integration

 MyCoder is a modern code editor inspired by VSCode with integrated AI assistance, similar to Cursor and Windsurf.
-Built with Electron, Vue.js, and Monaco Editor.
+Built with Electron, Vue.js, and Monaco Editor for a fast, responsive coding experience.

 ## Features